Good Miles

 In-car: your car as a virtual avatar

-The visual centerpiece of the in-car experience is the car avatar — a third-person view of your customized vehicle, seen from behind, moving down the road as you drive.
+The visual centerpiece of the in-car experience is the car avatar, a third-person view of your customized vehicle, seen from behind, moving down the road as you drive.
 It's designed to feel like a Tamagotchi: a persistent character that's alive, responsive, and genuinely yours.

 When you drive smoothly, the avatar chugs along contentedly.
-When a driving event is detected, it reacts — a visual animation that gives immediate, ambient feedback without demanding attention.
+When a driving event is detected, it reacts with a visual animation that gives immediate, ambient feedback without demanding attention.
 When speeding is detected, a dynamic speedometer visualization appears.
 The avatar lives in peripheral vision, never asking to be stared at.

-The third-person view creates a layer of externalized perspective — you're watching yourself drive.
+The third-person view creates a layer of externalized perspective: you're watching yourself drive.
 That slight psychological distance is what makes the avatar feel like a companion rather than an overlay.
 You're not just in the car.
 You're watching your car do well.

 The mobile app: meaning-making after the drive

 The app is where drivers reflect, improve, and invest.
-Opening it after a trip is the payoff — you see your route, the safe miles added, where events happened on the map, and specific coaching on how to prevent each one next time.
+Opening it after a trip is the payoff: you see your route, the safe miles added, where events happened on the map, and specific coaching on how to prevent each one next time.

 Avatar customization is a significant engagement driver.
-The avatar built in the app shows up in the in-car display — so every customization choice is something the driver sees on every future drive.
+The avatar built in the app shows up in the in-car display, so every customization choice is something the driver sees on every future drive.
 This creates a loop: drive to earn miles, spend miles to upgrade the avatar, see the avatar change in-car, want to protect and improve it more.

 Prioritizing carrot over stick

 The gamification system was designed around a single discipline: every time a driver does something well, take the opportunity to acknowledge it.
-Not once per trip, not once per week — every time.
+Not once per trip, not once per week.
+Every time.
 This is the instinct borrowed from Duolingo.
 Celebrate every small win to build consistency and lasting driving habits.

 Micro